Kamahl19/node-api-starter/README.md

 ## Prettier

 This project uses [Prettier](https://prettier.io/), an opinionated code formatter.
-It also comes with Prettier configuration for [Visual Studio Code](https://code.visualstudio.com/).
 In order to format code manually, run `yarn format` in app root directory.
+All the code is also formatted automatically on `pre-commit` hook.

 ## ESLint